How do I get my microphone to work through Remote Desktop?

 Solution 3.
 Check Group Policy setting

 Step 1.
-Press Windows key + R to invoke the Run dialog box.
+Invoke the Run dialog box.
 Type in “gpedit.msc” and press OK.
 This will open up the Local Group Policy Editor window.

 Step 2.
 Navigate here: Computer configuration > Administrative Templates > Windows Components > Remote Desktop Services > Remote Desktop Session Host > Device and Resource Redirection.